Akselera Tech

 Most service businesses send Google Ads traffic to their homepage.
 This is one of the most expensive mistakes in paid search.

 Your homepage serves multiple audiences: existing customers, job seekers, investors, partners, and potential clients.
-It has multiple navigation options, multiple messages, and multiple CTAs.
+Multiple navigation options, multiple messages, multiple CTAs.
 Every additional choice dilutes conversion probability.

-A Google Ads click costs you money.
-An attorney clicking from a "personal injury lawyer near me" search might pay $8.58 per click (the industry average).
+An attorney clicking from a "personal injury lawyer near me" search might pay $8.58 per click.
 Sending that click to a homepage with 15 navigation links and 6 different service descriptions is burning money.

 A dedicated landing page has one job: convert the visitor who clicked your specific ad into a lead.